When the American Revolution was over, the colonies needed to create a new plan for organizing their government.

 In all states, the voters elect two (2) senators and senators serve for six (6) years.

 State voters will also elect their representatives to the U.S. House of Representatives.
 The states’ number of representatives is depending on its population.
-For example, Florida has 25 representatives and all representative will serve for two (2) years.
+For example, Florida has 25 representatives and all representatives will serve for two (2) years.